 Additionally, the company or organization must show that the minimum requirements to perform the job and responsibilities are not unduly restrictive, or “tailored” to the foreign national.
 If the requirements for the position are not considered normal for the occupation, the Department of Labor will require the employer to demonstrate why it is a business necessity.

-If during the mandated process of recruiting for the position with the company a qualified and available U.S. worker applies for the job and meets the minimum requirements outlined by the employer, the labor certification cannot be certified by DOL.
+If during the mandated process of recruiting for the position with the company a qualified and available U.S. worker applies for the job and meets the minimum requirements outlined by the employer, the Permanent Labor Certification cannot be certified by DOL.